Home

 Charles Minerd was born on Feb.
 28, 1819 on the family farm at Hexebarger near Kingwood, Somerset County, PA, the son of Jacob and Catherine (Younkin) Minerd Jr.

-Charles married his 1st cousin, Adaline Harbaugh.
-She was born in 1827 on a farm at what is now Clairton Lake near Scullton, Somerset County, the daughter of Leonard and Martha (Minerd) Harbaugh Sr.
+Charles married his first cousin, Adaline Harbaugh.
+(1827-1899), a native of nearby Cranberry Glade near Scullton, Somerset County, and the daughter of Leonard and Martha (Minerd) Harbaugh Sr.

 Charles delayed marrying Adaline until Sept.
-28, 1847, a month after his mother's death.
+9, 1847, a month after his mother's death.
 The ceremony was performed by Rev. J.F.
 Nessly.
-When they married, it made news in the Somerset Herald, seen here.
+When they married, the news was published several weeks later in the Somerset Herald.
+At the time, Charles was age 28, and Adaline 20 -- there was an eight-year difference in their ages.

-Per the instructions of his father's will, Charles brought his bride into his home and purchased his late mother's quarter-share of the farm, totaling 123 acres.
-Charles and Adaline lived on their Hexie farm for two decades with their growing family, eventually totaling 9 children.
-The farm was just about 6 miles east of where Adaline had grown up.
+Per the instructions of his father's will, Charles purchased his late mother's quarter-share of the farm, totaling 123 acres, and brought his bride into his home.
+Charles and Adaline then lived on their Hexie farm for two decades with their growing family, eventually totaling nine children.
+The farm was just about six miles to the east of where Adaline had grown up, and about the same distance from the farm where Charles' grandfather, Jacob Minerd Sr., had settled in 1791.

 Having helped settle his father's estate, Charles knew how to effectively use the court system.
 In 1874, when one of his daughters became pregnant out of wedlock, he sued the man on charges of "fornication and bastardy."
 The next year, the Uniontown Genius of Liberty reported that he had successfully sued Jonas A. Nicola on charges of "having stolen a sheep, -- one ewe of the value of $5 -- [who] butchered it and sold the pelt to Daniel Dumbauld, in whose possession he found the pelt with his mark, which was a letter 'M'."
 Nicola was jailed for 4 months.

-Charles ran for election for supervisor of Stewart Twp. in 1882, and came in 2nd, with 71 votes.
+Charles ran for election for supervisor of Stewart Township in 1882, and came in second, with 71 votes.
 Seen here, Charles and his hat rest for a moment in the sunshine.

 In his later years, the health of Charles and Adaline began to fail.
 In a 1892 letter by daughter Sadie, he wrote: "Papa come home on Saturday.
 He has not been well since he come.
 We was afraid he was going to get another bad spell but he is feeling better."